xcart/xc5-manual/en/general_setup/new_upgrade.md

 If a major upgrade and a minor update are available to a store at the same time, the store administrator can choose which one they want to apply.
 As a result of a minor update, the store will be updated to get all the fixes of the latest available bugfix release within the store's version branch.
 As a result of a major upgrade, the store will be upgraded to the latest version with all the new features and bugfixes available to the store's license.

 ## Upgrade waves
-Once a new X-Cart version is released, upgrades to this version become available to existing X-Cart clients in two waves.
+Once a new X-Cart version is released, upgrades to this version become available to existing X-Cart clients in two "waves".
+By implementing the "waves", we're ensuring more thorough testing of the upgrade process.

-The first one is the so-called **Developer wave**; this wave becomes available at the time of official X-Cart release announcement and is intended for X-Cart developers/early adopters.
+The first wave is the so-called **Developer wave**; this wave becomes available at the time of official X-Cart release announcement and is intended for X-Cart developers/early adopters.
 This wave allows 3rd party module developers to adapt their modules to the new X-Cart core; it also lets tech-savvy X-Cart users to try the upgrade and make sure it does not cause issues in their specific store environment.

 The second wave is the **Merchant wave**; this wave typically becomes available in 2-7 days following the official release announcement and is intented for all X-Cart clients.